Top Change

 SeanDevine says...

-The Spread Switch is a utility move for secretly exchanging a card or small packet while the deck is in a spread.
-It serves as a practical alternative to the Classic Pass or Top Change, especially when the performer wants to maintain a relaxed, conversational pace.
+It is considered a practical alternative to more common switches like the Classic Pass or Top Change, especially when the performer wants to maintain a relaxed, conversational pace.

 Performance videos